miralab-ai/vis-assist/README.md

 # vis-assist

-Github repository for the paper titled as
-"**Computer Vision and Haptic Feedback Based Wearable Assistive Device for Visually Impaired**".
+Github repository for the paper titled as "**Vis-Assist: Computer Vision and Haptic Feedback Based Wearable Assistive Device for Visually Impaired**".

 Ibrahim Dede, Abdurrahman Gumus